 Aetiology

-Based on the aetiology, hirsutism can be divided into 2 broad categories, with approximately 50% of cases falling under each.[2]
+Based on the aetiology, hirsutism can be divided into 3 categories: idiopathic, hyperandrogenic, and non-androgenic.[2]

-Idiopathic hirsutism: these women have no identifiable aetiology for the excessive hair growth.
+These women have no identifiable aetiology for the excessive hair growth.
 They have normal androgen levels and regular menstrual cycles.
+Idiopathic hirsutism accounts for 5% to 15% of all cases.
+Possible causes include increased androgenic sensitivity in the pilosebaceous unit, increase in conversion of testosterone to dihydrotestosterone, or androgen receptors changing their function.[2]

 Non-classic congenital adrenal hyperplasia